Brielle Stark-Adler, Ph.D., Director

-Jacqueline Ripepi, LMSW, Counselor/Coordinator of Alcohol and Other Drugs (AOD) Education Services, joined the senior staff of the Counseling Center in January 2011.
+Ms. Ripepi joined the senior staff of the Counseling Center in January 2011.
 She completed a master's degree in social work at Columbia University in May 2008 and has extensive clinical experience in working with chemically dependent or dual diagnosis patients.
-Most recently Ms. Ripepi was the dual diagnosis treatment coordinator and addiction therapist at the Realization Center in Brooklyn, NY.
-Prior to that position Ms. Ripepi was a treatment care coordinator at Silver Hill Hospital in New Canaan, CT.
-Ms. Ripepi also completed two social work internships, one at the Dorothy Bennett Behavior Health Center in Stamford, CT and another at Elmhurst Hospital Center in Elmhurst, NY.
+Most recently Ms. Ripepi was the dual diagnosis treatment coordinator and addiction therapist at the Realization Center in Brooklyn, N.Y.
+Prior to that position Ms. Ripepi was a treatment care coordinator at Silver Hill Hospital in New Canaan, Conn.
+She also completed two social work internships, one at the Dorothy Bennett Behavior Health Center in Stamford, Conn., and another at Elmhurst Hospital Center in Elmhurst, N.Y.

 Margaret Bohan, Office Manager

-Margaret Bohan, Office Manager, joined the staff of the Iona College Counseling Center in 1989, following a seven-year tenure in the Counseling Center at the College of New Rochelle.
-In addition to providing administrative and technical support to Center staff, Ms. Bohan supervises all student workers and participates in special events and projects such as the Honors Convocation and the Middle States Accreditation Process.
+Ms. Bohan joined the staff of the Iona College Counseling Center in 1989, following a seven-year tenure in the Counseling Center at the College of New Rochelle.
+In addition to providing administrative and technical support to Center staff, she supervises all student workers and participates in special events and projects such as the Honors Convocation and the Middle States Accreditation Process.
 Ms. Bohan has also served as a member of the Iona College Sexual Harassment Task Force, which promulgated the College's policies and procedures on sexual harassment.
 She has also served as a member of the Human Resource & Compensation Committee and the Information Technology Committee of the Staff and Administrative Council (SAC).
-In March, 2007, Ms. Bohan was the recipient of the Woman of Achievement Award at Iona College.
+In March 2007, Ms. Bohan was the recipient of the Woman of Achievement Award at Iona College.